rubrikinc/terraform-provider-polaris/docs/resources/cdm_registration.md

 # polaris_cdm_registration (Resource)

-The ´polaris_cdm_registration´ resource registers Rubrik clusters with the Rubrik Security Cloud (RSC).
+The `polaris_cdm_registration` resource registers a Rubrik cluster with the Rubrik Security Cloud (RSC).

 ~> **Note:** The Terraform provider can only register clusters, it cannot